 Of course K-pop and other Korean popculture related items are cheaper here, because there are no import costs.

 Trust me, I never missed cheese or legit bread more in my life.
 Most of the time the cheese that is used here in dishes is kind of “sweet” – same for bread.
 I never felt more betrayed in my life when I tried a garlic bread and it tasted sweet, haha.
 You can purchase legit cheese or bread of course, but you either have to spend a lot of money on that in a fancy food section inside a department store or find small businesses targeted to that (which are also expensive).

 #4 Vegetarian/Vegan lifestyle

 Oof.
 As a vegetarian or vegan you might have a difficult time, not gonna lie.
-Especially a lot of korean dishes contain meat, fish or at least the sauces do.
-I think good alternative dishes are Bibimbap, Curry or specific noodle dishes though, which can be ordered vegetarian/vegan easily.
+Especially a lot of korean dishes contain meat, sea food or at least the sauces do.
+I think good alternative dishes are Bibimbap, Curry or specific noodle dishes, which can be ordered vegetarian/vegan easily.
 Besides that, I can’t think of any other korean dish that is vegan friendly – if you know other ones, write it down in the comments!

 #5 Public transportation

 Take advantage of the super convenient public transportation system, such as subway, busses or taxis!
 You can purchase a prepaid card called “T-money” card, that can be easily recharged on ticket counters or inside convenient stores.
 Even taxis are cheap compared with Europe!
 When I can’t make it to catch the last subway (which is at midnight), I’ll easily go for a taxi.
 But be prepared to show them the korean address on your phone or at least be able to tell them the address in korean.
 Most taxi drivers can’t speak English.
 A 20-30 minute taxi ride is about 20.000 Won (18€).